jakecurrie/1800_202310_DTC04/README.md

 ## 1. Project Description

 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
-This browser based web application to ...
+This browser based web application is a web-scraping price aggreagator that allows users to find the best prices on winter essentials.

 ## 2. Names of Contributors
 List team members and/or short bio's here...